johntmunger/kauai-travel-helper/README.md

 ## Database Management

+### 🔄 Auto-Reseed in Development

+The database **automatically reseeds** every time you start the dev server with `npm run dev`.
+This means any changes to `backend/database/seed.sql` are instantly reflected when you restart the server - no manual steps needed!

-### 🔄 Reseed Database (Update Activity Data)
+### Manual Reseed (Production/Running Server)

-When you update the `backend/database/seed.sql` file, you can easily reload the data:
+If you need to reseed while the server is already running:

-**Option 1: Using npm script (simplest)**
+**Option 1: Using npm script**

-With the server running, open a new terminal:

 ```bash
 npm run reseed